benjaminsampica/benjaminsampicaStatic/content/post/mvctoblazor/index.md

 3. I want CSS isolation for pages/components.
 4. I want to test my UI atomically.
 5. Finally, considering the above, I want to be able to structure my UI project into vertical slices/features without having to rewire the Razor engine against MVC's opinionated `Views` and `Areas` approach.

+MVC has the concept of View Components and they are nice for what they are but compared to Blazor components are a poor stand in for the latter.

 ## The Practical